accuknox/help/docs/overview/defining-runtime-security-and-static-security.md

 ## **Runtime Security:**

 In the runtime or dynamic security, the cloud workloads are prevented from the malicious attacks, vulnerability exploits by using the various tools.
-In the runtime cloud workloads are prevented from the attack by

-Modern Kubernetes and other cloud applications include:
+In the runtime Modern Kubernetes and other cloud applications include

 + Dozens of open source libraries, all of which come with inherent supply chain risks; Example a recent study found that more than half the docker images had some vulnerability.

 + It is not entirely common but sometimes unpatched vulnerabilities, or misconfigurations slip through in production